Free-Fermion Measurement-Induced Volume- to Area-Law Entanglement Transition in the Presence of Fermion Interactions: Non-interacting MIPT for monitored, interacting fermions

-\emph{Field theory and nature of the MIPT}---For concreteness, we describe the physics in terms of the monitored dynamics of a particular 1+1-D mean-field superconductor model, although the field theory defined below captures universal aspects of any sufficiently local system in class DIII.
+For concreteness, we describe the physics in terms of the monitored dynamics of a particular 1+1-D mean-field superconductor model, although the field theory defined below captures universal aspects of any sufficiently local system in class DIII.
+We employ the superconductor language mainly because it allows a recognizable action and symmetry analysis (see Appendix~\ref{app:sym}) that is familiar from the different problem of interacting, disordered fermions in equilibrium \cite{Liao17}.
+We emphasize, however, that monitored dynamics induce a scrambling of fermions across the band (``heating effect'' \cite{Poboiko23,Guo24,Poboiko24}), and are unrelated to the low-temperature physics of ordinary equilibrium superconductivity.
+Our results are most relevant to engineered quantum platforms such as quantum circuit dynamics without U(1) conservation and quantum error correction in the surface code, as described in Sec.~\ref{sec:Intro}.

 The kinetic term of the superconductor model consists of spinless fermions hopping on a 1D lattice with normal and pairing terms, see Eq.~(\ref{H0}).
 We monitor the local fermion density operator $c_x^\dagger c_x$.
 In addition, local density-density interactions are incorporated with a coupling strength $U$.
+Provided the interactions are sufficiently short-ranged, the precise form is not important for the coarse-grained effective field theory.

 Following Refs.~\cite{Poboiko23,Fava24,Guo24,Poboiko24,Jian23,MFava2023}, we formulate a Keldysh path integral for the system.
 We replicate the field theory $R$ times in order to encode observables nonlinear in the density matrix and to enable averaging over quantum trajectories.
 One must take the limit of $R \rightarrow 1$ replicas at the end of the calculation to enforce the Born rule \cite{Jian20,Bao20}.
-We perform the trace-log expansion around the measurement-induced saddle-point and arrive at the entanglement field-theory action \cite{Guo24,Poboiko24,SM}
+We perform the trace-log expansion around the measurement-induced saddle-point and arrive at the entanglement field-theory action \cite{Guo24,Poboiko24} (see also Appendix~\ref{app:sym})

 The field variable $\hat{X} \rightarrow X_{j,k}$ is an SO($R$) group element matrix~\cite{Jian23,MFava2023} with replica indices $j,k \in \{1,2,\ldots,R\}$, which satisfies the constraint $\sum_{j=1}^R X_{j,i} \, X_{j,k} = \delta_{i,k}$.
 In Eq.~(\ref{S}), $\Nabla \equiv \{\parr_t,\parr_{x}\}$ is the \emph{Euclidean} spacetime gradient operator, $\lambda$ is the ``stiffness'' (inversely proportional to the measurement rate), and $M$ is the interaction-induced ``mass'' (discussed more below).